Anti Dilution Provision: What Is It and 3 Ways Investors Can Protect Against It

 Dilution can occur in a number of ways.
 The most common way is through the issuance of new shares by a company for a variety of reasons such as equity-based compensation, stock splits, secondary offerings, and more.
 When this happens, the existing shares become less valuable because the total percentage of ownership that each shareholder holds is reduced.

-An anti dilution protection is included in convertible agreements as well.
+An anti dilution provision is included in convertible agreements as well.
 Preferred shareholders often don’t have voting rights in a company, so when preferred stock converts to common stock, the shareholder will gain voting rights.

 Preferred agreements that allow shares to be converted often have a set conversion price.
 If the conversion price was set at $10.00, the amount of shares of owned preferred stock would convert into the same number of shares of common stock at that price.
-An anti-dilution protection would adjust this number if the common stock suddenly loses value due to shares being issued at a lower price.
+An anti dilution protection would adjust this number if the common stock suddenly loses value due to shares being issued at a lower price.

 This allows preferred stock investors to convert into common stock at a lower price than normal, allowing them to own more common stock than their initial preferred stock.